List of built-in macOS apps: Script Editor

+Script Editor, known as AppleScript Editor starting in Snow Leopard up until Yosemite, is a code editor for the AppleScript and JavaScript for Automation scripting languages, included in classic Mac OS and macOS.

 System Information

-System Information (previously known as System Profiler) is a software utility derived from field service diagnostics produced by Apple's Service Diagnostic Engineering team, at that time located in Apple satellite buildings in Campbell, California, that was bundled with the classic Mac OS since Mac OS 7.6 under the name Apple System Profiler.
+System Information, formerly System Profiler, is a software utility derived from field service diagnostics produced by Apple's Service Diagnostic Engineering team, at that time located in Apple satellite buildings in Campbell, California, that was bundled with the classic Mac OS since Mac OS 7.6 under the name Apple System Profiler.
 In Mac OS X 10.0, the first release of macOS, it was renamed System Profiler; with the release of Mac OS X 10.7 "Lion" it was again renamed to System Information.
 Other new features in Lion are the ability to look up support information for the user's hardware model as well.
 In OS X Mountain Lion and later versions of macOS users can also access System Information by holding down the option key and "System Information" will replace "About This Mac" in the Apple Menu.

 It compiles technical information on all of the installed hardware, devices, drivers, applications, system settings, system software programs and kernel extensions installed on the host computer.
 It can export this information as plain text, RTF or in the plist XML format.
 This information is used to diagnose problems.
 System Profiler can be extremely useful if attempting to diagnose a hardware problem.
 A user can send the information directly to Apple if the user desires.
 It has support for scripting automation through AppleScript and some limited support in Automator.

 System Information can also be accessed by using the "system_profiler" command through macOS's Terminal application.

 Terminal

-Terminal (Terminal.app) is the terminal emulator included in macOS.
-Terminal originated in NeXTSTEP and OPENSTEP, the predecessor operating systems of macOS.

-As a terminal emulator, the application provides text-based access to the operating system, in contrast to the mostly graphical nature of the user experience of macOS, by providing a command-line interface to the operating system when used in conjunction with a Unix shell, such as zsh (the default shell in macOS Catalina).
+Terminal is a terminal emulator program, first originating in NeXTSTEP and OPENSTEP, before being carried over into Mac OS X. It provides text-based access to the operating system, in contrast to the mostly graphical nature of the user experience of macOS, by providing a command-line interface to the operating system when used in conjunction with a Unix shell, such as zsh (the default shell since macOS Catalina).
 The user can choose other shells available with macOS, such as the KornShell, tcsh, and bash.

 VoiceOver Utility

-VoiceOver is an application where the user can listen to spoken descriptions on the computer.
+VoiceOver Utility is a screen reader application which allows the user to listen to spoken directions from the computer, providing accessibility for blind and low-vision users.
+VoiceOver also includes support for many Braille displays.
+In addition, VoiceOver includes features for those that cannot use the mouse, such as keyboard-based navigation.